AdobeDocs/campaign-classic.en/help/production/using/monitoring-processes.md

 #### /r/test {#r-test}

-The **http(s):// `<application server="" url="">  /r/test </application>`** page is used to test the redirection server.
+The **http(s)://`<application>`/r/test** page is used to test the redirection server.
 We recommend using this same method to test the frontal servers used for tracking.
 This page can also be used to test a load dispatcher.

 It displays a line like this in XML format: